The dynamics of the heterochaos baker maps: The dynamics

 Periodic points in the first and the second sets are referred to as {\it $1$-unstable} and {\it $2$-unstable} respectively.
 The first and the second sets are finite, while the last one may not be finite: it may contain segments parallel to the $x_c$-axis.
 We exclude from further consideration periodic points that are contained in the last set.
 The notion of $1$-unstable, $2$-unstable periodic points carries over to $f_a$ and other piecewise differentiable maps in an obvious way.

-The next theorem shows a manifestation of the unstable dimension variability in periodic points, i.e., a heterochaos on a topological level.
-Although only the special cases $M=2$, $a=\frac{1}{3}$, $b=\frac{1}{6}$ was treated in \cite{STY21}, essentially the same proof works to cover general cases.
+The next theorem shows a manifestation of the unstable dimension variability in periodic points, i.e., {\it a heterochaos on topological level}.
+Although only the special case $(a,b)=(\frac{1}{3},\frac{1}{6})$ with $M=2$ was treated in \cite{STY21}, essentially the same proof works to cover general cases.

-\begin{theorem}[\cite{STY21}, Theorem~1.1] For any $(a,b)\in \Delta$ the following statements hold: \begin{itemize} \item[(i)] $f_{a,b}$ has a dense orbit in $[0,1]^3$ and $f_a$ has a dense orbit in $[0,1]^2$. \item[(ii)] The set of $1$-unstable periodic points of $f_{a,b}$ is dense in $[0,1]^3$, and the set of $2$-unstable periodic points of $f_{a,b}$ is dense in $[0,1]^3$.
+\begin{theorem}[\cite{STY21}, Theorem~1.1] For any $(a,b)\in \Delta$ the following statements hold: \begin{itemize} \item[(a)] $f_{a,b}$ has a dense orbit in $[0,1]^3$ and $f_a$ has a dense orbit in $[0,1]^2$; \item[(b)] The set of $1$-unstable periodic points of $f_{a,b}$ is dense in $[0,1]^3$, and the set of $2$-unstable periodic points of $f_{a,b}$ is dense in $[0,1]^3$;

-\item[(iii)] The set of $1$-unstable periodic points of $f_{a}$ is dense in $[0,1]^2$, and the set of $2$-unstable periodic points of $f_a$ is dense in $[0,1]^2$. \end{itemize} \end{theorem}
+\item[(c)] The set of $1$-unstable periodic points of $f_{a}$ is dense in $[0,1]^2$, and the set of $2$-unstable periodic points of $f_a$ is dense in $[0,1]^2$. \end{itemize} \end{theorem}

-Item (i) asserts the topological transitivity of the maps. \textsc{Figure}~\ref{fig:periodicorbits} shows partial plots of 1-unstable, 2-unstable periodic points of $f_{\frac{1}{3}}$ with $M=2$ of period $11$, $12$, $13$.
-Theorem~\ref{thm-1} indicates that the white spots are filled with periodic points of higher periods.
+Item (a) asserts the topological transitivity of the maps. \textsc{Figure}~\ref{fig:periodicorbits} shows partial plots of 1-unstable, 2-unstable periodic points of $f_{\frac{1}{3}}$ with $M=2$ of period $11$, $12$, $13$.
+Items (b) and (c) indicate that the white spots are actually filled with periodic points of higher periods.

 The coexistence phenomenon of periodic points with different unstable dimensions in the same transitive set as in Theorem~\ref{thm-1} should be widespread among systems that are not uniformly hyperbolic.
 Indeed, this phenomenon (and even its robustness under perturbations of the systems) for diffeomorphisms was already known since the 60s \cite{AS70,bonatti_1996,mane_1978,shub_1971,Si72}.
 However, these results do not immediately apply to specific systems of interest.
 Consequently, we only have a handful of examples for which the coexistence phenomenon has actually been verified.
 For example, Pikovsky and Grassberger \cite{pikovsky_1991} introduced {\it a coupled tent map}